 Dr. Keon West explains that it is difficult to make broad factual claims about prejudice and discrimination, but careful scientific experiments can show evidence of discriminatory attitudes.
 He highlights his findings on the question, "Do people judge Muslims more harshly than white non-Muslims?"

-Prejudice & Stereotyping: Experimental Approach
+- Title: Prejudice & Stereotyping: Experimental Approach

 - Publisher: SAGE Publications, Ltd.